 In May 2014, the FASB issued updated guidance and disclosure requirements for recognizing revenue.
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This standard will be effective for the Company on January 1, 2018, and may be applied retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
-The Company is evaluating the potential impact of adopting this new accounting guidance.
+The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.

 In February 2016, the FASB issued guidance that requires companies to present assets and liabilities arising from leases on the consolidated balance sheets.
-This new standard establishes a right-of-use model that requires a lessee to record a right-of-use asset and a corresponding lease liability on the consolidated balance sheets for all leases with terms longer than 12 months.
+The updated standard aims to increase transparency and comparability among organizations by requiring lessees to recognize lease assets and lease liabilities on the balance sheet and requiring disclosure of key information about leasing arrangements.
 This standard will be effective for the Company on January 1, 2019, and is to be applied using a modified retrospective approach.
 Early adoption is permitted.
-The Company is evaluating the potential impact of adopting this new accounting guidance.
+The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.

 In March 2016, the FASB issued guidance that is intended to simplify aspects of how share-based payments are accounted for and presented in financial statements.
 This guidance requires that entities record all tax effects of share-based payments at settlement or expiration through the income statement.
 The standard also amends how windfall tax benefits are recognized, the minimum statutory tax withholding requirements and how entities elect to recognize share-based payment forfeitures.
 This guidance will be effective for the Company on January 1, 2017, and portions will be required to be applied on a retrospective or modified retrospective basis.
-Early adoption is permitted.
-The Company is evaluating the potential impact of adopting this new accounting guidance.
+The Company is evaluating the potential impact of adopting this new accounting guidance on its consolidated financial statements.